-This part of training is intended to provide the trainee with the rationale behind the software, an overview of the different aspects of D-Flow, a basic understanding of how to use D-Flow and how to build small applications.
-For more information on the software, you are advised to check the Help menu in D-Flow which can be opened by pressing F1 when the software is open.
+This part of training is intended to provide the trainee with the rationale behind the software, an overview of the different aspects of D-Flow, a basic understanding of how to use D-Flow and to build small applications.
+For more information on the software we refer to the D-Flow software manual.